bitsurgeon/CarND_Capstone/README.md

 * Training Model:
   * Our models get trained on both [AWS](https://aws.amazon.com/) and [GCP](https://cloud.google.com/) to speed up the overall process.

+* Export Model:
+  * Models have to be exported for Tensorflow v1.4 to work with capstone project environment and Carla.

 <a name="planning"></a>
 ### Planning